ovh/docs/pages/cloud/nutanix/12-activate-licenses-on-byol/guide.de-de.md

 slug: activate-licence-on-nutanix-byol
 routes:
     canonical: 'https://docs.ovh.com/gb/en/nutanix/activate-licence-on-nutanix-byol/'
-excerpt: 'How to add licences in an OVHcloud Nutanix cluster in the BYOL solution'
+excerpt: 'How to add and remove licences in a Nutanix cluster with the BYOL offer'
 section: Erste Schritte
 order: 12
 ---

-**Last updated 26th October 2022**
+**Last updated 16th November 2022**

 ## Objective

-**Find out how to activate your licences on a Nutanix on OVHcloud solution in *Bring Your Own Licence* (BYOL) mode**
+**Find out how to activate or deactivate your licences in the BYOL offer**

 > [!warning]
 > OVHcloud is providing you with services for which you are responsible, with regard to their configuration and management.
 You are therefore responsible for ensuring they function correctly.